maliMirkec/personal-website/site/articles/page-builders-might-not-be-a-good-idea.md

 credit:
   text: John Duncan on Unsplash
   link: https://unsplash.com/photos/wFdCFmY-JS4
-description: "Here’s what I think: page builder might not be a good idea.
+old_description: "Here’s what I think: page builder might not be a good idea.
 Read my thoughts about page builders and why you might think twice before you consider using it (again)."
+description: "Read my thoughts and concerns about page builders and why you might think twice before you consider using it (again)."
 type: articles-item
 sections2:
   - type: banner-beta